-The Tacoma Fire Department (TFD) has worked to communicate the proper use of the 9-1-1 system to the management and staff of local licensed care facilities.
-A new penalty charge will become effective on February 1, 2019, for licensed care facilities who request non-emergent lift assistance.
-This presentation will brief GPFC on the education and outreach to these facilities prior to the new penalty charge becoming effective, as well as the ongoing plan for continuing the education and partnership with these facilities for the proper use of 9-1-1 and the care of the residents at these facilities.
+A new penalty charge became effective on February 1, 2019, for licensed care facilities who request nonemergent lift assistance from the Tacoma Fire Department (TFD).
+This presentation will brief GPFC on the education and outreach to these facilities since the new penalty charge became effective, as well as an update on the plan for continuing the education and partnership with these facilities and local colleges for the proper use of 9-1-1 and the care of the residents at these facilities.